Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Case Study

 \subsubsection{System improvement from co-investment}

 \Cref{fig:overview} presents equilibrium solutions under different co-investment strategies.
 The horizontal axis (``years of cooperation'') denotes the duration operators adopt the proposed mechanisms.
 System improvement, in CHF/day\footnote{For uniformity, we adopt the CHF currency for all the case studies.
 At the time of submission, 1.0 CHF is equivalent to 1.24 USD.}, is measured relative to the baseline $(0,0,0)$ with no co-investment or payoff-sharing.
 We also report the percentage of environmental, social, and economic gains toward the system-optimal design.
 Specifically, two illustrative solutions are highlighted.
-The filled star indicates the decision to co-invest during the network design phase, with red edges indicating added resources and green edges fewer constructed edges compared to the baseline.
+The filled star indicates the decision to co-invest during the network design phase, with red edges indicating added resources and green edges indicating fewer constructed edges compared to the baseline.
 The red dot represents the Highest-Return Network, which indicates the equilibrium network with the highest improvement in the objective.
 This solution requires continuous co-investment in each design year, with the co-investment budget accounting for 50\% of the total budget.
 As a result, emissions can be reduced by 12.1 tons/day, revenue increases by 19.6k CHF/day, and customer costs are reduced by 28.8k CHF/day.
 With the proposed mechanism, allocating 50\% of the budget for co-investment can achieve outcomes that are very close to the optimal system results, reaching 96\%, 96\%, and 100\% across the three dimensions.
 The blue dot represents the solution where the design strategy yields the most investment-efficient outcome.
 By co-investing only 3.3\% of the total budget in the initial design year, the system achieves a 3.7 ton/day reduction in emissions, 8.8k CHF/day in travel cost savings, and an additional revenue of 6.7k CHF/day.

-It can be observed from \Cref{fig:co_ratio} that, with the same co-investment ratio, the performance varies depending on the year of investment and the distributed funding.
+As shown in \Cref{fig:co_ratio}, performance varies with the timing and allocation of investment, even under the same co-investment ratio.
 For instance, by allocating 30\% of the budget in the first year and 10\% in the second year for co-investment, the resulting network can approach the system-optimal solution by 86\% with an additional return of 51k CHF/day, exceeding other budget distribution strategies with the same total investment.